jimkang/collect-in-channel/README.md

 A callback wrapper that will handle adding things passed to the callback to a 'channel'.
 A channel is an object that is being passed throughout a callback chain.
 Each callback may add things to that channel and look up things in that channel.

-(This may turn out to be a bad idea; trying it out.)

 Installation
 ------------